MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 The timestamp for the last block in which an exchange occurred, used to track exchange rates across time.

-One of the biggest gas expenses of Ethereum contracts is storage, which persists from one call of the contract to the next.
+One of the biggest gas expenses of Nephele contracts is storage, which persists from one call of the contract to the next.
 Each storage cell is 256 bits long.
 So three variables, `reserve0`, `reserve1`, and `blockTimestampLast`, are allocated in such a way a single storage value can include all three of them (112+112+32=256).

 ```solidity
     uint public price0CumulativeLast;